Official 2023 Chicago Cubs Season Thread Vol: (17-17)

 Geeee, I wonder who he could be talking about.....

 Even with adding Yu, we still have around 12-13 mil in space under the luxury tax bill.
 SOME of that will be spoken for in terms of bonuses, Playoff shares, etc, so in a sense, it's more like 9-10 mil, but that is built in for the trade deadline, we would be able to add some salary at the deadline if someone becomes available that can help us.
-That means that Theo will indeed make a move or two if needed near the deadline, and that's awesome for us. :pimp:
+That means that Theo will indeed make a move or two if needed near the deadline, and that's awesome for us. :hat

 i have a gut feeling.
 Arrieta pulls a Dexter Fowler